p-koo/creme-nn/README.md

 If you use CREME in your research, please cite our paper:

 `
 Toneyan S, Koo PK.
 Interpreting cis-regulatory interactions from large-scale deep neural networks for genomics. bioRxiv.
-2023 Jul 3.
+2023.
 `

 ## License